 The current high school team I coach, Pope John Paul II, is located in Lacey, Washington.
-In high school coaching, I've been fortunate to coach ten Washington State High School Championship Cross-Country Teams, a state track and field team championship, and several individual state champions in cross-country and track.
+In high school coaching, I've been fortunate to coach 12 Washington State High School Championship teams in the last 11 seasons of coaching.
+I've also coached many individual state champions.

 I've also been blessed to help Master's runners win or place high in national Master's championships.
 I've also coached a national record holder.
 In the picture is Karen Steen, who I coached to the Olympic Marathon Trials and later to National Master's Championships in the 400 meter hurdles and the Steeplechase.